newcontext-oss/opencti-terraform/README.md

 # opencti-terraform
-This repository is here to provide you with a quick and easy way to deploy an OpenCTI instance in the cloud (currently supporting AWS and Azure; working on GCP).
+This repository is here to provide you with a quick and easy way to deploy an OpenCTI instance in the cloud (currently supporting AWS and Azure; GCP on the roadmap).

 If you run into any issues, please open an issue.